 What is Hemp Protein Powder?

 This is a popular nutritional supplement made by pressing whole raw hemp seeds.
 The oil is separated from the residue – a dry cake substance with a nutty, earthy taste.
 The cake is ground to make hemp protein powder.
+Hemp protein is powder from a plant-based protein supplement made from hemp seeds.
+It is a popular choice among vegans, vegetarians, and anyone looking for an alternative to traditional protein powders.

 This is usually added to foods, shakes, and smoothies to boost protein content in the diet.